RuisSoftware/FiveM-Resources-2024/README.md

 Do you have an improvement or bugfix?
 Feel free to share it in a Pull Request!

 ![languages](https://www.gemeentenieuwstad.nl/wp-content/uploads/2020/10/languages.png)
-Currently, only Dutch, English and French is supported.
+Currently 9 supported languages!
 If you want to translate it then feel free to pull a request!

 ![screenshots](https://www.gemeentenieuwstad.nl/wp-content/uploads/2020/10/screenshots.png)
 ![1](https://raw.githubusercontent.com/dutchplayers/ESX-1.2-Inventory-HUD/master/Example_0.jpg)